pythonwithalex/Spring2015/week2/list_string_review.md

 >>> e.upper()
 >>> 'ELEPHANT'
 ````
-But back to the burning question:  What does mutability / immutability mean for my code?
+But back to the burning question ...

+## What does mutability / immutability mean for my code?

 Well, there are two types of conventional methods: